jperdior/golang-template/README.md

 ![test workflow](https://github.com/jperdior/golang-template/actions/workflows/test.yml/badge.svg)

 This is a boilerplate for a Domain-Driven Design module in Golang using gin-gonic.
+It also includes a connection to a mariadb database.

 ## Requirements